Neo-Assyrian Empire: Age of the magnates

 In the latter years of Shalmaneser's reign, Urartu rose again as a powerful adversary.
-Though the Assyrians campaigned against them in 830 BC, they failed to fully neutralize the threat the restored kingdom posed.
-The 830 BC campaign against Urartu was not led by Shalmaneser but by the long-serving and prominent turtanu Dayyan-Assur.
+Though the Assyrians campaigned against them in 830 BCE, they failed to fully neutralize the threat posed by the restored kingdom.
+The 830 BCE campaign against Urartu was not led by Shalmaneser but by the long-serving and prominent turtanu Dayyan-Assur.
 Dayyan-Assur led other campaigns on behalf of the kings.
 Shalmaneser's final years became preoccupied by an internal crisis when one of his sons, Ashur-danin-pal, rebelled in an attempt to seize the throne, possibly because the younger son Shamshi-Adad V had been designated as heir instead of him.
-When Shalmaneser died in 824 BC, Ashur-danin-pal was still in revolt, supported by a significant portion of the country, including Assur.
+When Shalmaneser died in 824 BCE, Ashur-danin-pal was still in revolt, supported by a significant portion of the country, including Assur.
 Shamshi-Adad was perhaps initially a minor and a puppet of Dayyan-Assur.
 Though Dayyan-Assur died during the early stages of the civil war, Shamshi-Adad was eventually victorious, apparently with help from Marduk-zakir-shumi or his successor Marduk-balassu-iqbi.

 Shamshi-Adad's accession marked the beginning of a new age of Neo-Assyrian history, sometimes dubbed the "age of the magnates".
 This time was marked by the number of royal inscriptions being much smaller than in preceding and succeeding times, and Assyrian magnates—such as Dayyan-Assur and other prominent generals and officials—being the dominant political actors, with the kings wielding significantly less power and influence.
 Though the consequences of this shift in power remain debated, the age of the magnates has often been characterized as a period of decline.
 Assyria endured through this period largely unscathed, but there was little to no territorial expansion and central power grew unusually weak.
 Some developments were good for the longevity of the empire, since many magnates took the opportunity to develop stronger military and economic structures and institutions in their own lands throughout the empire.
 Shamshi-Adad's earliest campaigns were against a series of Urartian fortresses and western Iran and quite limited in scope.
-Most of Shamshi-Adad's early reign was relatively unsuccessful; his third campaign, against the small states in the Zagros Mountains region, might have been an Assyrian defeat, and many of the small kingdoms in northern Syria ceased to pay tribute.
-In 817 or 816 BC, there was a rebellion against the king at Tillê, within the Assyrian heartland.
+Most of Shamshi-Adad's early reign was relatively unsuccessful; his third campaign against the small states in the Zagros Mountains region may have ended in an Assyrian defeat, and many of the small kingdoms in northern Syria ceased paying tribute.
+In 817 or 816 BCE, there was a rebellion against the king at Tillê, within the Assyrian heartland.